 - Group therapy

-Trying a combination of these options may work best for you.
-For example, using a nicotine patch and going to group therapy may help you to become smoke-free.
+A blend of these options may work best for you.
+For example, using a nicotine patch and going to group therapy may help you to become smoke-free for good.

 Reward Yourself for Succeeding